ufukcanli/ufukcanli/README.md

 👋 Hi, I’m Ufuk, an iOS Developer from Turkey!
 I am a non-stop learner with passion to create products that look and feel good.
 I try to make myself a better person and the world a better place every single day.
 I enjoy listening to indie music, reading books, playing basketball, watching movies from all around the world.
 On the other hand, I've been writing blog posts since I was a little one.
 I love connecting with people by sharing my experiences.
 Iʼm also currently developing my own indie app as a side hustle.

-Do you want to get to know me better by having a conversation?
+Would you like to get to know me better by having a conversation?
 [Book a call!](https://superpeer.com/ufukcanli)

-Do you want to encourage me to write more often?
+Would you like to encourage me to write more often?
 [Buy me a coffee!](https://www.buymeacoffee.com/ufukcanli)

 ### Check out my blog posts 👇
 - [On a quest for the separation of concerns](https://ufukcanli.com/on-a-quest-for-the-separation-of-concerns) - Mar 29, 2023 🔥